adubra/handbook-ophthalmic-ao/_posts/2020-12-12-focal_shift.md

 <figure id="fig_focal_shift_definition">
     <img src="{{ site.baseurl }}/assets/img/Figure - focal shift cartoon.png" alt="Focal shift diagram" class="img-fluid mx-auto" style="max-width:55%;">
-    <figcaption class="figure-caption text-center text-justify">Focal shift in a spherical wavefront (red lines= propagating from the left to right.
+    <figcaption class="figure-caption text-center text-justify"><label for="fig_focal_shift_definition"></label> - Focal shift in a spherical wavefront (red lines= propagating from the left to right.
 The gray rays point towards the geometrical focus (hollow red spot), while the point of maximum intensity, the diffraction focus, is to the left (full red spot).</figcaption>
 </figure>

 <p><a href="https://doi.org/10.1364/JOSA.72.000770" target="_blank">Yajun Li</a> (Eq.
 3.12) derived an approximate formula for the focal shift of a rotationally symmetric converging wavefront when \(N \geq 0.5\) and \(F \geq 1\),